kianshenteoh/nus-transcript-to-gpa-calculator/README.md

 ## Privacy

-Transcript parsing runs in the browser.
+Your transcript is parsed locally in your browser.
+This site does not upload or store your transcript PDF or extracted grades.

 The app does not require a login or a backend database for transcript contents.

 The deployed site uses Vercel Analytics and Speed Insights for page-level usage and performance information.
 It should not be treated as an official NUS service.